Master of Public Health (MPH): 64.0 quarter credits

 .
 Associate Teaching Professor.
 Organizational learning theory, change management, systems thinking, innovation diffusion, technology transition, e-health.

-Shannon Marquez, MEng, PhD (University of North Carolina Gillings School of Global Public Health) Director of Global Public Health Initiatives, Interim Associate Dean
+Shannon Marquez, MEng, PhD (University of North Carolina Gillings School of Global Public Health) Director of Global Public Health Initiatives, Associate Dean

 .
 Associate Professor.
 Agricultural safety, health disparities, environmental health, international health.